rpajanssen/api-test-examples/jax-rs-spring-cloud-contract/README.md

 - might not be using the same application container as in prod

 - @CompressData : just one resource compressed the data so we need a nother WebTarget -> another base class
+  - different base classes are required to support the different http client configurations